-May 26, 2017 — “Due to the very generous outpouring of donations from private citizens and businesses throughout the Southbury area and beyond, this spring we were able to paint our notably historic barn,” stated Leslie Kane, Executive Director of the Audubon Center Bent of the River.
+May 26, 2017 — “Due to the very generous outpouring of donations from private citizens and businesses throughout the Southbury area and beyond, this spring we were able to paint our notably historic barn,” stated Leslie Kane, Center Director of the Audubon Center Bent of the River.

 Kane stated that donations provided the funds for the Audubon center to hire the expert skills of General Painting of Danbury.
 “They went beyond the contracted job by sprucing up the sleighs once used by the previous property owners Howard G. B. and Althea Clark, plus our garden bench.
 They truly went well beyond their scope of work to make the Bent shine this spring.
 The newly-painted bright colors will welcome a host of migrant birds and visitors this spring.”

 This historic barn and the more than 700 acres that comprise today’s Audubon Center the Bent of the River were donated through the estate of Althea Clark in 1993.
 She and her husband, Howard G. B Clark, lived on the abundant property beginning in 1934.
 They bought the property, which consisted at that time of 350 acres, an historic brick house (now named the Clark House), and the barn.
 The purchase price was $15,000.
 Through the years, the Clarks and the National Audubon Society purchased hundreds of additional acres from neighboring farmers.

 “The Audubon center’s barn dates back from at least the 1860s and parts of it likely date back to the 1830s,” stated Kane.
 Located immediately on the historic Rochambeau Trail that traverses through the center’s property, Kane remarked, “This barn is truly a wonder to behold with its remarkable chestnut beams and traditional barn structure.
 It is an exemplary barn for both its age and remarkable history.”